As an US active duty soldier or veteran, am I eligible for an application fee waiver?

 I have a number of questions and concerns about the application process, the MBA program, career opportunities, etc. Who can I just talk to about this?

 Please feel free to email Debbie Macedonia, associate director of Masters Admissions, and she will be happy to schedule a time to talk over the phone.
 She can also help connect you with current students or recent alumni in the military community.

 What if I am admitted into the program, but then my deployment orders are extended or my release date is pushed back, and I wouldn't be able to start classes on time?

 While we usually do not grant admission deferrals, we feel that this situation is unique, and so we will defer your admission to the next year.
-Please make sure to contact Executive Director, Kelly R. Wilson to so they can assist you through this process.
+Please make sure to contact executive director Kelly R. Wilson so that she can assist you through this process.

 Is the Tepper School participating in the Yellow Ribbon Program?

 Yes, the Tepper School is participating in the Yellow Ribbon Program under the new GI Bill which assists in meeting the cost difference above the amount provided by the new GI Bill.